 Offered in popular and hard-to-find shapes, including a hot-rolled rounds, squares, strip, and flats as well as reinforcing bars, our hot-rolled steel bars are available in a vast array of sizes and thicknesses.
-Bushwick Metals also offers several different grades to meet the needs of our customers and for use in a wide range of applications.
+Intsel Steel also offers several different grades to meet the needs of our customers and for use in a wide range of applications.

 A minimum of discard is taken from the ingot during the production of carbon-steel merchant bars, making them a lower-quality hot-rolled-steel bar that’s ideal for applications in which high-quality surface conditions aren’t critical.
 Ideal for fabricating steel-floor and -roof joists, walkways, railings, and concrete forms, these bars are free from visible piping, although some surface irregularities may be present.
 Merchant bars offer easy weldability and machinability and provide customers with an affordable option when no specific grade is required.
 Chemical composition is reported only on the ladle analysis.
 Merchant carbon-steel bars conform to ASTM A575 and are not recommended for forging, heat-treating, cold-drawing, or intricate machining.